SilMon/NucDetect/README.md

 Requirements
 ============

 NucDetect is compatible with Windows, Mac OS X and Linux operating systems.
-It is coded using Python 3.6.
 It requires the following packages:

 * scipy>=0.19.0